Child Care Resource & Referral Agencies

 QRIS :: Quality Start Los Angeles

 Quality Start Los Angeles (QSLA) is a voluntary Quality Rating and Improvement System (QRIS) for early learning providers in Los Angeles County.
-QSLA aims to elevate the program quality of participating providers, center-based and family child care, through hands-on support, professional development, and financial incentives.
-Additionally, QSLA informs families with young children birth to age 5 with information related to identifying quality in early learning environments to help with their decision when selecting an early learning program.
-This initiative is a collaborative effort between the Los Angeles County Office of Education (LACOE), the Child Care Alliance of Los Angeles (CCALA), First 5 LA, Los Angeles Universal Preschool (LAUP), and the County of Los Angeles Office for the Advancement of Early Care and Education.
+QSLA aims to elevate the program quality of participating providers, center-based and family child care, through quality improvement supports, professional development, and classroom financial incentives.
+Additionally, QSLA informs families with young children birth to age five with information related to identifying quality in early learning environments to help with their decision when selecting an early learning program.

 County Contact Information